 You may remember the lady returning from Put-in-Bay to the mainland on a jet ski who fell off and was rescued after more than 12 hours in

 the lake.
-Well, this past month, a man returning from Put-in-Bay to Port Clinton on his sailboat, was rescued after clinging to his capsized boat for 12 hours.
-The boat capsized after winds whipped up.
+Well, this past month, a man returning from Put-in-Bay to Port Clinton on his sailboat was rescued after clinging to his capsized boat for 12 hours.
+The boat capsized after the winds whipped up.

 The sailor, who was in good spirits, but suffering from mild hypothermia, had no radio or cell phone.
-He said the capsizing happened so fast that he lost his life jacket, but was able to cling to the boat until rescuers found him the next morning.
-Sounds like it isn’t good to return to the mainland from Put-in-Bay.
+He said the capsizing happened so fast that he lost his life jacket but was able to cling to the boat until rescuers found him the following day.
+It sounds like returning to the mainland from Put-in-Bay isn’t good.

 Kids & Golf Carts

-We found this job description for dockmasters, those people who take care of boats at the Put-in-Bay Docks and marinas, very interesting.
-DOCKMASTERS – Take care of boats, assist in docking, fendering, getting power and water, moving boats. selling ice, collecting dockage, maintaining the dock, are out in all weather.
+We found this job description for dockmasters, who take care of boats at the Put-in-Bay Docks and marinas, very interesting.
+DOCKMASTERS – Take care of boats, assist in docking, fendering, getting power and water, and moving boats.
+Selling ice, collecting dockage, and maintaining the dock are out in all weather.
 Be aware of the needs of the customers and docks.

 Bayview Ave.
 Gets New Electric Pole

 Anyone in the vicinity could not have been oblivious to all the commotion.
-The event was some of the biggest News September 2019 Within minutes, the police, the Put-in-Bay Vol. Fire Dept. and Ohio Edison’s Put-in-Bay repairman Terry Jenkins were on hand to survey the situation.
+The event was some of the biggest News in September 2019.
+Within minutes, the police, the Put-in-Bay Vol. Fire Dept. and Ohio Edison’s Put-in-Bay repairman Terry Jenkins were on hand to survey the situation.

 Residents along Bayview and areas to the West found themselves without electricity and Spectrum products.
-Bayview Ave. was closed from Mossbacks to the Crew’s Nest as workers soon arrived to begin working on taking the old pole with an assortment of strung wires out and installing a brand new pole and hooking everything back up.
+Bayview Ave. was closed from Mossbacks to the Crew’s Nest as workers soon arrived to begin taking the old pole with an assortment of strung wires out, installing a brand new pole, and hooking everything back up.

-Workers worked into the night and it wasn’t until shortly after 1 a.m. that the electricity came back on.
-Bayview was still closed the next morning with a Spectrum line on the ground crossing the street.
-That was restrung before noon and the road was reopened after being closed for more than 24 hours.
+Workers worked into the night, and it wasn’t until shortly after 1 a.m. that the electricity came back on.
+Bayview was still closed the following day with a Spectrum line on the ground crossing the street.
+That was restrung before noon, and the road was reopened after being closed for more than 24 hours.
 The new pole looks great.
-Next time you pass by it, slow down and take a close look.
+Next time you pass it, slow down and look closely.
 You’ll like what you see.